Ed.D. in Higher Education Leadership

-Note: Applicants selected after the initial screening will be invited for an interview and writing sample exercise.
+Note: Applicants selected after the initial screening will be invited for an interview and research presentation.

-Applicants should hold a master's degree in a related field, and the student's graduate GPA should be 3.5 or higher.
+Applicants should hold a master's degree, and the student's graduate GPA should be 3.5 or higher.
 In addition, three years of full-time professional experience in an accredited college or university, educational agency, or non-profit organization is preferred.

 The program requires a minimum of sixty hours of graduate credit, successful passing of a comprehensive examination, and completion of a dissertation.

-After the completion of twelve-eighteen semester hours (two-three semesters) of doctoral level coursework in the program, each student will be considered for full admission to candidacy.
+After the completion of twelve to eighteen semester hours (two or three semesters) of doctoral level coursework in the program, each student will be considered for full admission to candidacy.
 A doctoral program committee will review his/her academic progress, interpersonal skills, and motivation to determine whether the student should continue with the program.
 After full admission to the program, the student’s doctoral dissertation committee will be assigned by the Director of Doctoral Studies.

 A comprehensive examination will be taken after the completion of forty-two hours of required coursework.
 Students must be enrolled during the semester the comprehensive examination is taken.
-After successful completion of the comprehensive examination, the student may defend the dissertation proposal.
+After successful completion of the comprehensive examination and proposal course, the student may defend the dissertation proposal.